brikis98/yevgeniy-brikman-homepage/_posts/2017-09-02-the-dark-forest.md

 2. Nanowires: Extremely strong, but microscopically small wires that are able to cut through anything.
 The scene with these in the first book is something you'll never forget.

 3. Wallbreakers: Humans granted special powers by the UN to protect humans from the Trisolarans by formulating secret plans, known only to themselves.
-With the Sophons, the Trisolarans can observe just about everything‚Äîexcept the contents of the mind.
+With the Sophons, the Trisolarans can observe just about everything—except the contents of the mind.

 4. DNA-targeted viruses.
 Diseases that infect and spread through everyone, but cause negative effects in only a specific target person.